-Trump Cracks Down on Ghanaians, Other Foreigners Travelling to US to Give Birth, Revokes Visas
+Trump's US Cracks Down on Ghanaians, Other Foreigners Travelling to Give Birth, Revokes Visas

-Trump Cracks Down on Ghanaians, Other Foreigners Travelling to US to Give Birth, Revokes Visas
+Trump's US Cracks Down on Ghanaians, Other Foreigners Travelling to Give Birth, Revokes Visas

-• The US has expressed disquiet over the practice of foreign nationals abusing US visitor visas
+• The United States of America has expressed disquiet over the practice of foreign nationals reportedly abusing visitor visas

-• This comes after the US State Department opened up on findings of birth tourism machinations masterminded by groups in West Africa and other places
+• The Department of State opened up on findings of birth tourism schemes masterminded by groups across Africa

-• Netizens who took to the comment section of the post have shared opinions on the admonition issued by the US against birth tourism
+• Netizens who took to the comments section of the post shared opinions on the US moving to block birth tourism plans

-The US State Department has announced the revocation of hundreds of visas from West Africa and other regions in the wake of the latest discovery.
+The US Department of State has announced the revocation of hundreds of visas from West Africa and other regions in the wake of the latest discovery.

-The agency, on its X page on Wednesday, June 10, announced this after cautioning against the abuse of visitor visas by persons who travel to the US for birth tourism purposes.
+The agency, taking to X on Wednesday, June 10, cautioned against the abuse of visitor visas by people travelling to America for birth tourism reasons.

 US, Visa, Travel, America, Birth Tourism, Celebrities, Activities, US Passport

-The US under President Donald Trump has cautioned Ghanaians who use visitor visas to give birth in the US.
+The US, under President Donald Trump, cautions Ghanaians and other Africans who use visitor visas to give birth in the US.
 Photo credit: @Prostock-Studio, Alexander W Helin/Getty Images

 Source: Getty Images